kuasar-io/kuasar/docs/vmm/README.md

 # Note

-Please note that this guide only teach you how to build kuasar from source code, if you want to run the kuasar, cloud hypervisor and virtiofsd are also needed!
+Please note that this guide only teach you how to build kuasar from source code, if you want to run the kuasar, hypervisor and virtiofsd are also needed!